aphil311/cos126-final-connect-four-ai/readme.txt

 output should be or reference output files (e.g. images, audio files) of the expected output.

-To use the JavaFX GUI with Connect4, one must install JavaFX on their personal machine following https://openjfx.io/openjfx-docs/#install-javafx.
-Afterward, the program can be executed in the command line with `javac --module-path $PATH_TO_FX --add-modules javafx.controls GameVisualizer.java` and `java --module-path $PATH_TO_FX --add-modules javafx.controls GameVisualizer`
+JavaFX has already been included in the project.
+To run the program, compile with the command `javac --module-path javafx-sdk-17.0.1/lib --add-modules javafx.controls GameVisualizer.java` and then run it with `java --module-path javafx-sdk-17.0.1/lib --add-modules javafx.controls GameVisualizer`

 The output should be a new window with the opening screen prompting the user for a mode of play.